ilibs/gosql/README.md

 gosql.Model(&User{Id:1}).Delete()
 ```

-But the null value is filtered by default, and you can specify fields that are not filtered, for example
+But the zero value is filtered by default, you can specify fields that are not filtered.
+For example

 ```go
 user := &Users{Id:1,Status:0}